12yanogden/pair/README.md

-# pairs
+# go-pairs

-Provides the Pair type with functions.
+Provides the Pair type with functions to Go.